dominik-stec/BoardGame_backend_ExpressJS_PJA/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<p> In this project I used Robot framework with web driver for test graphic user interface in web application. </p>
+<p> In this project I used Nodemon build tool with Node.js framework and Node Package Manager for build and deploy backend for web application.
+I used Express framework for implement functionality.</p>

 ### Built With